framely/community/docs/reference/annotations/valuerec.md

 ![value rec popup](/images/annotation/valuerec/valuerec.png)
 :::

-## How To Use
+## How to use
-There are many controls on the **Value Recommendation** component configuration page, that can be used to design conversational interface for different use case, let's go over them one by one.
+There are many controls on the **Value recommendation** component configuration page, that can be used to design conversational interface for different use case, let's go over them one by one.

-### Hard Mode
+### Hard mode

 When bot recommends options or candidate values for given slot to user, there are two different scenarios:
-- When servable options are small enought, it can offer an exhaustive list of servable options, for example:
+- When servable options are small enough, it can offer an exhaustive list of servable options, for example:
 :::: conversation
 ::: bot Bot
 Which color do you want on the tempo next percent?
 We only have white and also black left.